Big insurance companies launch net-zero climate alliance

-The companies, which include Europe's top three insurers by premiums - Allianz (ALVG.DE), AXA (AXAF.PA) and Generali (GASI.MI) - said the Net-Zero Insurance Alliance (NZIA) would work to shift underwriting portfolios towards net-zero greenhouse gas emissions by 2050.
+The companies, which include Europe’s top three insurers by premiums - Allianz, AXA and Generali - said the Net-Zero Insurance Alliance (NZIA) would work to shift underwriting portfolios towards net-zero greenhouse gas emissions by 2050.

 Each of the companies will individually set intermediate targets every five years and report on progress annually in cooperation with competition authorities, the NZIA members said in a statement.